Interpause/nicepipe/README.md

 - Test that AsyncioWorker has negligable IO time and non-zero output FPS
 - Test logging and config merging
+- All components can open & close correctly without hanging
 - Integrating Sources, Predictors and Sinks from external packages

 ### Live Configurability